jdansev/Space-Deck-BabylonJS/README.md

 Go to http://localhost:8080

-### Notes
+### Note
-* It may take a while to load the textures and assets.
+* May take a while to load the textures and assets.
-* BabylonJS uses WebGL and will run best on machines with a moderately fast GPU.
+* Because BabylonJS uses WebGL, a decent GPU is recommended.